NCSU-Libraries-DataCamp/courses-introduction-to-machine-learning/chapter1.md

 ![](http://s3.amazonaws.com/assets.datacamp.com/production/course_5412/datasets/dtree.png)

-In the figure above, you can see that variable Gender is able to identify best subpopulation sets compared to the variable height.
+In the figure above, you can see that variable `Gender` is able to identify best sub-population sets compared to the variable `Height`.

 The `Random Forest` algorithm is a variant of decision tree algorithm.
 The algorithm involves constructing a multitude of decision trees at training time and outputting a result that is the `mode class` or `mean prediction` of the individual trees.
 This makes random forest `very accurate` and popular among data people.